 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-When we started planning our trip to Gdansk, Poland, we were surprised by the number of attractions and sights in the city.
-Stunning architecture, fascinating history, day trip destinations and savory cuisine all made their way onto our Gdansk To-Do list.
-In order to fit all of the top things to do in Gdansk into our trip timeline, we designed a perfect Gdansk Itinerary – and are happy to share it with fellow travelers!
+When we started planning our Gdansk Itinerary we were surprised by the number of things to see.
+In order to fit all of the top Things To Do in Gdansk into our visit, we designed an ideal trip plan – and are happy to share it with you!

 DAY 1 – Must-See Gdansk: Old Town and WWII Museum